Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: Modifications to the E24 model

-We also alter the eccentricity evolution so that the final eccentricity, $e_f$, of the wide post-MT systems are related to their initial values, $e_i$, by $e_f = e_i^4 + 0.05$.
+We alter the eccentricity evolution so that the final eccentricity, $e_f$, of the wide post-MT systems are related to their initial values, $e_i$, by $e_f = 0.8e_i^4 + 0.04$.
 A gaussian noise with a standard deviation of 0.05 is also added, and an upper bound of $e_f = 1$ was imposed.
-This is an ad-hoc prescription which allows us to better reproduce the true distribution.
-However, simulations of CEE from \citet{Glanz2021MNRAS} found a correlation between initial and final eccentricities at the end of the dynamical phase which motivates a choice of this kind relating the two.